Hair Loss – root causes (Part 1)

 Normal Hair Loss vs Hair Loss in Telogen Effluvium

 [I understand this firsthand, as the two photos below are of me.
-The one on the left was taken June 3, 2022 at my youngest son’s wedding — a few weeks before being diagnosed of hypothyroidism, and the one on the right was taken yesterday, September 3, 2022, exactly three months later.
+The one on the left was takenat the beginning of June 2022 at my youngest son’s wedding — a few weeks before being diagnosed with profound hypothyroidism.
+The photo on the right was taken yesterday, September 3, 2022, exactly three months later.
 I share these photos so that people can better understand what the hair loss associated with hypothyroidism may look like.]

 Hair Loss in Nutrient Deficiencies and Nutrient Excess

 There are specific nutrient deficiencies that are also linked to different types of hair loss, with the most well-known being iron deficiency.
-Vitamin C deficiency is also a factor as it is needed for intestinal absorption of iron.
-Zinc deficiency, as well as some B-vitamin deficiency (e.g. niacin, biotin, riboflavin) as well as vitamin D deficiency can also be associated with hair loss [13].
-As importantly, excess in vitamins such as vitamin E, vitamin A and folic acid are also associated with hair loss [13].
-Ensuring adequate but not excess nutrient intake is essential and this will be covered in the next part of this article.
+Vitamin C deficiency is also a factor, as it is needed for intestinal absorption of iron.
+Zinc deficiency, as well as some B-vitamin deficiency (e.g. niacin, biotin, riboflavin), as well as vitamin D deficiency, can also be associated with hair loss [13].
+As importantly, excess in vitamins such as vitamin E, vitamin A, and folic acid are also associated with hair loss [13].
+Ensuring adequate but not excessive nutrient intake is essential, and this will be covered in the next part of this article.

 Final Thoughts…

 Hair loss can be a very distressing symptom, especially when it is noticeable to ourselves and others.
-Once the cause has been identified and treated, can all we do is be patient and wait for the hair to grow?
+Once the cause has been identified and treated, all we do is be patient and wait for the hair to grow.

 More Info